changing women's health naturally

 Green tea contains some caffeine, like most teas, but it also contains phytochemicals with powerful antioxidant properties called catechins.
 Researchers think both these substances can help increase your ability to lose abdominal fat while exercising, and may even reduce triglyceride levels in people who don’t exercise at all!

 Green tea is liver-friendly all the way around.
 It helps you metabolize fats, and may even stop the build-up of fatty deposits in the liver.
-But I think the most interesting, and youth-preserving, effect is how green tea can improve your body’s all-important ability to detoxify well.
+But perhaps the most interesting, and youth-preserving, effect is how green tea can improve your body’s all-important ability to detoxify well.

 The catechins found most abundantly in green tea — but also present in black, oolong, and white teas — ramp up levels of key protective enzymes.
 The protective effects of catechins need more exploration, but to date these enzymes have been found to help balance the two stages of liver detox (phase I and phase II), reduce toxic effects of reactive intermediate substances created during the detoxification process, and neutralize certain cancer-causing molecules.